AttuneIntelligence/ai-builder/README.md

 ### Features

 1. **Open Source Inference Guide**
     * Deploy Open Source LLMs to cloud-provisioned GPUs;
     * Integrate those API endpoints into your Python application;
     * Convert OpenAI applications to self-hosted endpoints without rebuilding your architecture.

 2. **Runpod Server Templates**
     * Provision GPU's for serving LLMs on <a href="https://runpod.io?ref=zdeyr0zx" target="_blank">Runpod</a> GPUs;
     * Make those resources available at an API;
     * Securely control access to your private model deployment.

 3. **Multimodal AI Vision**
     * Deploy open source alternatives to GPT-4-Vision;
     * Integration image comprehension into your AI system;
     * Compare GPT-4-Vision with the best open source alternatives.

 4. **Function Calling**
     * Learn to build agential software architectures that can take actions with GPT-4;
-  * ...**OR** use the same architecture with Attune Engineering's fine-tuned Mixtral 8x7B for open source function calling;
+    * Or use Attune Engineering's fine-tuned Mixtral 8x7B for open source function calling;
     * Use OpenAI's function-calling structure while toggling between open source and OpenAI models.

 5. **Complete DevOps Solutions**
     * Take advantage of the complete containerized development environment;
     * Develop in the cloud with Gitpod or locally with Docker;
     * Build your own AI applications atop the `AI Builder` repository!

 ### One-Click-Templates for API Server Deployment

 The largest barrier-to-entry for working with open source LLMs lies in provisioning the resources to GPUs that can be made available via an API. <a href="https://runpod.io?ref=zdeyr0zx" target="_blank">Runpod</a> simplifies much of this process, and we have created a collection of ready-to-deploy templates that will make an API endpoint available to you in minutes.
     * See the complete list <a href="https://attuneengineering.com/models" target="_blank">here</a>.
     * Includes Mixtral 8x7B, Llama 2, LLaVA Vision, and a plethora of others...

 ---